villevaltonen/gymlog-api/README.md

 # GYMLOG-GO
-An example application for tracking workouts written in Go.
+An application for tracking workouts written in Go.
+The application is built for learning purposes only.
 The application provides REST APIs for basic user actions and managing the sets of your workout.
 It uses PostgreSQL as a database and the authentication is done with JWT.

 ### Running the application or tests
 1. Start a PostgreSQL-database container with the following command: ```docker run -it -p 5432:5432 --name=postgres_go -e POSTGRES_PASSWORD=password -d postgres```